OscarDS/pymemdyn/manual/pymemdyn-manual.md

     Make sure to change *username* to the one you have created at bitbucket.

 2. The previous command will create a *pymemdyn* directory.
-You now have to tell your operating system how to find that folder.
+Now you have to tell your operating system how to find that folder.
 You achieve this by declaring the location of the directory in a .bashrc file or .cshrc file in your home folder.
 An example of what you will